aisbergg/ansible-plugins/README.md

 **Installation:**

-The plugin requires the Python [`keepasshttp`](https://github.com/cyrbil/python_keepass_http) module.
-You can install it via `pip install --user keepasshttp`.
-After that the plugin just needs to be copied into dir `lookup_plugins` in your Ansible repository.
+To use the plugin you have to perform the following steps:

 1. Install KeePassHttp plugin: https://github.com/pfn/keepasshttp/
-2. Install KeePassHttp Python module: `pip install --user keepasshttp`
+2. Install [`keepasshttp`](https://github.com/cyrbil/python_keepass_http) Python module: `pipx inject ansible keepasshttp`
 3. Open KeePass and configure the KeePassHttp plugin to match the schemes: _Tools_ ➞ _KeePassHttp Options..._ ➞ _General_ ➞ _Match URL schemes_

 **Example:**